 During his NFL career, Miller lectured on contract negotiations and sports economics at several venues, including Tulane University, the University of Notre Dame, and the Lake Forest (IL) College Graduate School of Management.

 He returned to New Orleans in 2002 as Business Development consultant for SMG, the company that manages the Louisiana Superdome and New Orleans Arena.
 In 2003, he moved to the college ranks and became the fifth athletic director in University of New Orleans history.
 After Hurricane Katrina ravaged the city on August 29, 2005, Miller guided the UNO program through the difficult aftermath, years that saw the Privateer baseball team win the Sun Belt Conference championship and the men’s golf and volleyball teams challenge for conference honors.
 Miller retired from UNO in August, 2009 and has written a book titled "Where the Water Kept Rising" on his battle to keep UNO’s Division I athletics program alive.

 The native of Clark Station, Kentucky, graduated from the University of Kentucky in 1970 with a journalism degree and earned a master's degree in journalism from the University of Maryland in 1981.
 Throughout his career, Miller has continued to write, and his work has appeared in Sports Illustrated, the SABR Baseball Research Journal and the New Orleans Times-Picayune op-ed page.

 An avid runner, Miller has run five marathons with a personal best time of 2:58.
 He lives in New Orleans with wife Jean, daughter Layne, 21, a student at LSU Nursing School, and son Charles Connor, 19, a freshman at Ole Miss.
-Son Rich lives in Louisville while daughter Lindsay lives with husband Andrew Scanlon in Falls Church, VA.
+Son Rich lives in Louisville while daughter Lindsay lives with husband Andrew Scanlon and grandson Keegan in Falls Church, VA.